z390development/z390/doc/user_guide/zCICS/zcics_app_prog_guide.md

                     SECONDS()
 ```

-!!!
-Warning
+> [!WARNING]
-    * USERID is not supported.
+> USERID is not supported.

 #### Parameters

 * In zCICS both CHANNEL and other parms may be specified.
   * A warning MNOTE is issued.
 * INTERVAL and TIME follow the same syntax and rules as for DELAY.
-* AFTER and AT follow the same syntax and rules as FOR and UNTIL in
+* AFTER and AT follow the same syntax and rules as FOR and UNTIL in DELAY above.
-  DELAY above.

 #### Errors

 * AFTER/AT SPECIFIED, BUT NO TIME PARAMETERS